 - This will open the TEMP directory that normally is: C:\Users\<your_user_name>\AppData\Local\Temp

 - Select and delete all the content of the TEMP folder

 This approach always solved my problem.

-But you can also try a different approach to do the same operations like:
+But you can also try a different approach to do the same operations as: